Developer Guide

 Connection dropouts are not rare.
 They're a routine part of your users' day-to-day experience...

-When it does, does your site power through - or fall to pieces?
+When a dropout happens, does your site power through - or fall to pieces?

 Resilient sites: